Portable-Network-Archive-Specification

 4.2.2.1 fPRM File permission

 File permissions are recorded.
-This chunk appeared after FHAD chunk and before FEND chunk.
+This chunk appeared after FHED chunk and before FEND chunk.

 significance size description